← Guides

 1. Create the release

-Start a new release in Releases and pick the type: single, EP, or album.
+Start a new release in Releases (this page needs sign-in) and pick a type — Single, EP, Album, and more (Mixtape, Compilation, Live, Remix).
 This becomes the home for everything tied to the project, from writing through to released.

 2. Build the tracklist from your Song catalog